mimomamomimo/sores/README.md

 # sores
-This is an experiment to develop feature driven code that solves sodoku riddles.
+This is an experiment to develop feature driven code that could solve sodoku riddles.

 git clone https://github.com/mimomamomimo/sores.git